Jimmy-7664/STD-MAE/README.md

-* To find the best result in logs, you can search `Best_` in the log files.
+* To find the best result in logs, you can search `best_` in the log files.